 Cocaine and alcohol are often consumed together because they are frequently present together at parties or clubs.
 Mixing alcohol and coke is also common because people often want to amplify their feelings of intoxication, and they may believe that mixing the two will intensify the cocaine high they experience.
-There’s also some belief that combining alcohol and coke can help alleviate the negative side effects of coming down from cocaine.
+There’s also some belief that combining alcohol and coke can help alleviate the negative side effects of coming down from the cocaine.

 Unfortunately, the risks of mixing alcohol with cocaine are incredibly dangerous and deadly.
-The risk of dying when you combine alcohol and coke are 20 times higher than it if you just use cocaine alone.
+The risk of dying when you combine alcohol and coke is 20 times higher than it if you just use cocaine alone.